 What are the best small ships?

 There are many excellent choices among the many small cruise ships sailing today.
 You might have caught our drift by now, but the word “best” is entirely subjective to each individual traveler and their travel style, amenity needs, travel group and activity level.
-Our team is adept at matchmaking travelers to their own “best” ship for the destination at hand.
+Our team is adept at matchmaking travelers to their own “best” ship or small ship cruise line for the destination at hand.
 If you want some suggestions, you can take a look at our founder’s favorite ships in 9 Standouts in Small Ship Cruising, the Best Cruise Cabins for Families and the Most Romantic Small Ship Cruises.

 What types of people enjoy small ship cruising?